-- 1. Explain that the next activity is a "decision points" game and is an opportunity for the participants to practice making decisions. - 2.
-Explain that they are going to listen to a story about Nthambi and Beatrice. - 3.
-Explain that whenever the story stops and there are two claps (CLAP, CLAP) it means Beatrice and Nthambi need to stop and make a decision.
-The participants should work as a group to make a decision for Beatrice and Nthambi. - 4.
-Read-A young man, named Nthambi, stops his car to talk to a girl, named Beatrice, and eventually he asks if she wants a ride. - 5.
-Stop and think: Clap twice (CLAP, CLAP) and ask these questions: - Consequences-What could happen if Beatrice gets in the car with Nthambi?
-What can happen if she doesn't get in the car? - Know the facts-What does Beatrice know about Nthambi?
+- 1. Listen to the story about Nthambi and Beatrice. - 2.
+Whenever the story stops and there are two claps (CLAP, CLAP) it means Beatrice and Nthambi need to stop and make a decision.
+Work as a group to make a decision for Beatrice and Nthambi. - 3.
+Listen: A young man named Nthambi stops his car to talk to a girl named Beatrice, and eventually he asks if she wants a ride. - 4.
+CLAP, CLAP: Stop and think.
+Listen to these questions: - Consequences: What could happen if Beatrice gets in the car with Nthambi?
+What can happen if she doesn't get in the car? - Know the facts: What does Beatrice know about Nthambi?
 What does she know about others who have accepted rides from Nthambi?
-Or others like him? - 6.
-Read-Beatrice accepts the ride and Nthambi offers to stop by the bar and buy her a beer on the way home. - 7.
-Stop and think: Clap twice (CLAP, CLAP) and ask these questions: - Consequences-What could happen if Beatrice agrees to have a beer with Nthambi?
-What could happen if Beatrice doesn't have a beer with Nthambi? - Know the facts-Why is Nthambi offering Beatrice a beer?
-Does Beatrice know about the effects of alcohol on herself?
-On Nthambi?
-How will she get home if Nthambi is drunk? - 8.
-Read-Beatrice tells Nthambi that she will go to a bar with him if he agrees to have one beer only and then take her home.
+Or others like him? - 5.
+Listen: Beatrice accepts the ride and Nthambi offers to stop by the bar and buy her a beer on the way home. - 6.
+CLAP, CLAP: Stop and think.
+Listen to these questions: - Consequences: What could happen if Beatrice agrees to have a beer with Nthambi?
+What could happen if Beatrice doesn't have a beer with Nthambi? - Know the facts: Why is Nthambi offering Beatrice a beer?
+Does Beatrice know about the effects of alcohol on herself and on Nthambi?
+How will she get home if Nthambi is drunk? - 7.
+Listen: Beatrice tells Nthambi that she will go to a bar with him if he agrees to only have one beer and then take her home.
 He agrees.
-Inside the bar he orders one beer each and then several more for himself, until he is drunk.
+Inside the bar, he orders one beer for each of them, but then he orders several more for himself until he is drunk.
 Beatrice tries to leave the bar, but Nthambi grabs her and harasses her.
-Beatrice is able to make it outside the bar but once she gets outside she sees that it is dark.
-She needs to get home. - 9.
-Stop and think-Clap twice (CLAP, CLAP) and ask these questions: - Consequences How could she get home safely?
+Beatrice is able to make it outside the bar, but once she gets outside, she sees that it is dark.
+She needs to get home. - 8.
+CLAP, CLAP: Stop and think.
+Listen to these questions: - Consequences: How could she get home safely?
 What could happen if she tries to walk?
 Or goes and waits for him?
-What could happen if she contacts a friend or family member? - Know the facts What are her other options?
+What could happen if she contacts a friend or family member? - Know the facts: What are her other options?
 Can she ask someone else?
-Or call a person for help?
+Or call a person for help? - 9.
+Reflect on the following decision points within this story: - What were the consequences of Beatrice's decisions? - Would you have made similar decisions if you were in the same situation?
+Why or why not? - What were the consequences of Nthambi's decisions? - Would you have made similar decisions if you were in the same situation?
+Why or why not?